Nubank (NU) · · 17 min read

 Curious about Nubank's latest financial trends?
 Follow us on Twitter for real-time insights and updates..

-While Nubank has experienced a rise in NPLs, traditional banks like Itaú Unibanco have shown improving trends.
+While Nubank has experienced a rise in NPLs, traditional banks like Itaú Unibanco have shown improving trends in their financial products.
 Itaú Unibanco, for example, reported a decrease in its NPL ratio to 3.5% in Q1 2024.
-This contrast highlights different risk management approaches and market positions between digital and traditional banks.
+This contrast highlights different risk management approaches and market positions between digital banks and traditional banks in Latin America.

 Nubank's management attributes the NPL increase to several factors, primarily its rapid expansion into broader and riskier credit segments.
 This strategic move aims to diversify its loan portfolio and maintain attractive returns.
 However, it also inherently carries higher risks, contributing to the rise in NPL ratios.